 That's victory.

-Of being persecuted and being destroyed for the right thing and standing against the lies and knowing you're right and knowing you know God and knowing there's good and evil and choosing God and knowing God's real.
+Controlling yourself and fear until there's not even fear anymore, but absolute pleasure in the blessing of being persecuted and being destroyed for the right thing and standing against the lies and knowing you're right and knowing you know God and knowing there's good and evil and choosing God and knowing God's real.

 But the good news is everyone I know is totally rejecting stuff like together at home, world government propaganda with Lady Gaga stumbling around up there.

-Lady Gaga, on record, has to have someone sleep with her in her room because demons try to eat her at night.
+Lady Gaga on record has to have someone sleep with her in her room because demons try to eat her at night.

 She admits that.